HarryLovesCode/Vulkan-API-Book/chap9/chap9.md

 # `swapchainPresent`

-For the next two sections, we'll be writing the body of this method:
+For this section and the next, we'll be writing the body of this method:

 ```cpp
 void swapchainPresent(VkCommandBuffer cmdBuffer, VkQueue queue,
                       uint32_t buffer) {}
 ```

-# Presenting Images

 In order for the swapchain to present images, we'll have to inform Vulkan of some things.
 We can use `VkPresentInfoKHR` to do this.
 You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#VkPresentInfoKHR) and the definition is below: